 An easy way to add healthy fat (and fiber) to your diet is to use ground flaxseed.
 Flaxseeds are small brown seeds that are high in fiber and omega-3 fatty acids.
 Studies have shown that flaxseed lowers unhealthy cholesterol levels in some people.
 You can grind the flaxseeds in a coffee grinder or food processor and stir a teaspoon of them into yogurt, applesauce or hot cereal.

 5. Choose low-fat protein sources

-Legumes — beans, peas and lentils — also are good sources of protein and contain less fat and no cholesterol, making them good substitutes for meat.
-Substituting plant protein for animal protein — for example, a soy or bean burger for a hamburger — will reduce your fat and cholesterol intake and increase your fiber intake.
+Legumes — beans, peas and lentils — also are good, low-fat sources of protein and contain no cholesterol, making them good substitutes for meat.
+Substituting plant protein for animal protein — for example, a soy or bean burger for a hamburger — will reduce fat and cholesterol intake and increase fiber intake.

 |Proteins to choose

 - Low-fat dairy products, such as skim or low-fat (1%) milk, yogurt and cheese

 - Fish, especially fatty, cold-water fish, such as salmon

 - Skinless poultry